SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 • Two-way, wireless communications and electronic tracking systems are required by the Secretary of Labor

-• Within 15 minutes of a potentially fatal injury, the mine must report the indecent or be subjected to a civil penalty of $5,000 to $60,000
+• Within 15 minutes of a potentially fatal injury, the mine must report the incident or be subjected to a civil penalty

-• Abandoned mine areas must have a MSHA established seal established
+• Abandoned mine areas must have an MSHA-established seal

-• Establish $220,000 as the maximum civil penalty for flagrant violations
+• Establish the maximum civil penalty for flagrant violations

 • Grants MSHA the power to request an injunction if mine has refused to pay a final order MSHA penalty